Rajarani Temple: Religious significance

 The historian M. M. Ganguly examined the Khuraprista (upper plinth), which is carved like a lotus with its petals, and described the temple as possibly dedicated to Vishnu.
-The names of most Shiva temples in Bhubaneswar end with "Iswara" like Parasurameswara, Brahmesvara and Mitresvara.
+The names of most Shiva and Parvati temples in Bhubaneswar end with "Ishvara" like Parasurameshvara, Brahmeshvara and Mitreshvara.
 But Rajarani Temple bears a peculiar name and contains no images of any deity inside the sanctum.
-There are certain features of the temple which indicates a Saivite origin such as the presence of Saiva doorkeepers: Prachanda and Chanda, Dvarapla with jatamukha, and a garland of skulls reaching up to and a snake.
-K. C. Panigrahi believes that, based on the Ekamra Purana, the temple was originally called Indrevara and that it was positioned to the east of Siddheswara Temple.
-The image of Lakulisha, the founder of the Pasupatha sect of Saivisim, in a seated posture with yogamuthra along with his disciples, is found in the lintel of the jagamohana.
+There are certain features of the temple which indicates a Shaivite origin such as the presence of Shaiva doorkeepers: Prachanda and Chanda, Dvarapla with jatamukha, and a garland of skulls and a snake.
+K. C. Panigrahi believes that, based on the Ekamra Purana, the temple was originally called Indreshvara and that it was positioned to the east of Siddheshvara Temple.
+The image of Lakulisha, the founder of the Pashupatha sect of Shaivisim, in a seated posture with yogamuthra along with his disciples, is found in the lintel of the jagamohana.
 Images of eight bearded ascetics are arranged on both sides of the images of Lakulisha.
-There are three panels on the facade of the main temple showing images of Shiva dancing with his consort Parvathi in the company of attendants playing musical instruments.
-A carving depicting the marriage of Shiva and Parvathi is on the western side below the central niche.
+There are three panels on the facade of the main temple showing images of Shiva dancing with his consort Parvati in the company of attendants playing musical instruments.
+A carving depicting the marriage of Shiva and Parvati is on the western side below the central niche.
 The presence of Naga and Nagini at the entrance led to a local belief that it is the king (Raja) and queen (Rani) who are associated with the temple, leading to the name Rajarani, but this belief is not accepted by historians.

 Festivals

 The Department of Tourism of the Government of Odisha organises a Rajarani music festival at the temple every year from 18 to 20 January.
 The temple focuses on classical music, and all three styles of classical music – Hindustani, Carnatic and Odissi – are given equal importance.
 Musicians from different parts of the country perform during the three-day festival.
-The festival was started in 2003 with the help of the Bhubaneswar Music Circle (BMC).
+The festival was started in 2003 CE with the help of the Bhubaneswar Music Circle (BMC).